quixio/quix-docs/docs/platform/tutorials/image-processing/decode.md

 Follow these steps:

 1. Tag the code by clicking `add tag` at the top of the code panel.
-Enter `v1.0` for your tag.
+Enter `decode-v1.0` for your tag.

 1. Click `Deploy` near the top right hand corner of the screen.

-2. Select the `v1.0` from the verison tag dropdown.
+2. Select the `decode-v1.0` from the version tag dropdown.

 3. Click `Deploy`.